 Overview

 On 5 November, Australia announced $10 million in direct humanitarian assistance to Sudan.
-The package comprises $7 million to the OCHA Sudan Humanitarian Fund and $3 million to World Vision through the Australian Humanitarian Partnership.
-This funding is providing food, clean water and shelter, and supporting victim survivors of gender-based violence.
+This funding provided food, clean water and shelter, and support for victim survivors of gender-based violence.

 Media releases and statements